ghc/ghc/hadrian/README.md

 Hadrian
 =======

-Hadrian is a new build system for the [Glasgow Haskell Compiler][ghc].
-It is based on the [Shake][shake] library and we hope that it will replace the current [Make-based build system][make] starting from GHC 8.8.
+Hadrian is the build system for the [Glasgow Haskell Compiler][ghc].
+It is based on the [Shake][shake] library.
 If you are curious about the rationale behind the project and the architecture of the build system you can find more details in this [Haskell Symposium 2016 paper](https://dl.acm.org/authorize?N41275) and this [Haskell eXchange 2016 talk][talk].

-The new build system can work side-by-side with the existing build system, since it places all build artefacts in a dedicated directory (called `_build` by default).

 Your first build
 ----------------

-Hadrian has not entirely caught up with the Make build system.
-Not afraid?
-Then put on the helmet and run the following commands from the root of the GHC
+Put on the helmet and run the following commands from the root of the GHC
 tree:

 ```